Lemon Poppy Seed Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

-This lemon poppy seed cake is laced with fresh lemon zest, filled to the brim with nutty, crackly poppy seeds, and drizzled with a bright lemon glaze.
-It’s the perfect “company cake.”
+This lemon poppy seed cake is bursting with bright citrus flavor, packed with nutty poppy seeds, and drizzled with a tangy lemon glaze—perfect for sharing (or not!).

-Slice of lemon poppy seed cake next to the rest of the cake.
+slices of lemon poppy seed cake

-A variation of my lemon pound cake, this lemon poppy seed cake is laced with fresh lemon zest, filled to the brim with nutty, crackly poppy seeds, and drizzled with a bright lemon glaze.
-The texture is just what you hope for in a homemade cake — moist and melt-in-your-mouth tender — and the cake keeps well for days.
-My grandmother would have called it a “company cake” since it’s the perfect treat to have on hand when friends and family come over.
+A variation of my popular lemon pound cake, this lemon poppy seed cake is laced with fresh lemon zest, filled to the brim with nutty, crackly poppy seeds, and drizzled with a bright lemon glaze.
+The texture is just what you hope for in a homemade cake—ultra-moist and melt-in-your mouth tender.

 What you’ll need to Make Lemon Poppy Seed Cake